 My natural impulse was to get frustrated and anxious, but instead, I stayed calm and helped her in a compassionate way.”

 In this list, Julia sent a new and powerful message to Ashley: “I care about why this is hard for you.
-With a little help you can figure out what you need in order to be successful.”
+With a little help, you can figure out what you need in order to be successful.”
 The tide had turned.

 “Ashley filled out the list by putting 4 checks by “I am tired”.
 So I suggested some ice water (which I hoped would energize her!) in a fun cup with the crazy straw and then tickled her back while she drank it.
 She went back to work, turned her attitude around, and did great the rest of the day!

 A couple of days later, she started falling apart again while doing homework, but she didn’t want to put the work aside and do something different.
 I took out the list again and reminded her of how great we both did on Wednesday.”

 Can you feel the difference?
 Julia’s approach became encouraging instead of discouraging.
 Ashley was still accountable to do her work but in an environment of support instead of criticism.